 Our introduction to the South Island of New Zealand was by plane.
 We flew from Wellington to Christchurch, but we didn’t stay long.
 We hit the eastern side of the island first, driving south to Oamaru and then to Dunedin and the Otago Peninsula.
-We had been told we would find the South Island magical, and on our first few stops we could see why.
+We had been told we would find the South Island of New Zealand magical, and on our first few stops we could see why.

 Oamaru is a small town known for steampunk and Little Blue Penguins.
 We were planning on seeing penguins during our time on the Otago Peninsula, so we didn’t see them here.
 We did have a nice walk through the town, seeing lots of the old buildings.
 We enjoyed our stop there, but it’s not a must on a New Zealand itinerary.